CroftsDeveloper/MSP-1---Barber-Website---25.05.2023/README.md

 3. Open the project in a code editor.
 4. Customize the content and design to fit your needs.
 5. Commit and push the changes to your GitHub repository.
-6. Enable GitHub Pages in the repository settings.
+6. Enable GitHub Pages in the repository settings
 7. Your website will be live at your unique link.

 ### Testing